 Dislocations are also extremely common.
 Because of jumping and the impact on other people or the ground, is particularly common in the glen humeral joint (also known as the shoulder joint).

 These always require medical attention and shouldn’t be delayed if you suspect a fracture or dislocation.

-It is also worth noting that the tacklers are equally likely to suffer fractures or dislocations compared to the one being tackled.
+It is also worth noting that the tacklers are equally likely to suffer fractures or dislocations compared to the ones being tackled.

-If you suspect you play rugby and believe you have suffered an injury, contact London Bridge Orthopaedics today.
+If you play rugby and believe you have suffered an injury, contact London Bridge Orthopaedics today.